Watch a quick overview of the Tables feature here:

-The Tables feature allows you to view data as a bar graph or chart, that can then compare data across multiple geographies; unlike the Maps feature which demonstrates a visual comparison of data across neighboring communities and borders.
-Parts of this feature are only available to subscribers and trial users.
+The Tables feature allows you to view data as a bar graph or chart that can compare values across multiple geographies.
+Parts of this feature are only available to subscribers.

-Users have two ways to create a Table.
-A quick way is to click the Tables link at the top left of the page and begin entering locations in the Set Location bar and load data from the Add Data Layer tabs.
+- Click the Tables link at the top left of the maps page, enter locations in the Location Search bar, and load data from the data menus or Data Search bar.

-You can also use the See Tables feature in the Info Bubble on the map page.
+- On the Maps page, use the See Tables button in the Info Bubble on the map page.
 When created from the Info Bubble, the table will also load the data layer from the map and all of the geographies in the Info Bubble.

-You can then use the search bar to add additional locations to compare in your table.
-As you add more locations, they will appear in both the table and the bar graph (if a data layer is already loaded).
-You can delete any location by the X next to the name of that location.
+Use the location search bar to add additional locations to compare in your table.
+You can delete any location by clicking the X symbol next to the name of that location.

-Trend Chart - Once a data layer is loaded, users can use the legend to toggle through any available years and variables; and Tables have a unique ability to show the data through trends across multiple years.
-To view the trend select the year period beneath: Across Years:
+Trend Chart - Once a data layer is loaded, users can use the legend to toggle through any available years.
+To view the trend select Across Years.
+Not all indicators have multiple years of data.

 (A trend chart of the percent of all home loans made that were insured by the government between 2004 till 2011.)

-Subscribers and trial users have the ability to load custom regions onto a table to see aggregated counts.
+Subscribers have the ability to load custom regions onto a table to see aggregated counts.
 The Tables function does not calculate other variables (e.g. percentage, currency, or percent change), but will offer a See Values list to show the data for the geographies that make up the custom region.
-To add a custom region to your Table, open the My Custom Regions menu on the bottom right.
+To add a custom region to your table, open the My Custom Regions menu on the bottom right.

-See List: (Learn more about the See List feature here) The See List feature will display all the addresses from a point dataset that are contained in a geography.
-Users can then download a CSV file which will contain all the data for the site.
+See List: If a point dataset is loaded in the table, the See List feature will display all the points that are contained in each geography.
+Users can then download a CSV file which will contain all the data for the sites.
 NOTE: Unlike Data Layers, users can load multiple Data Points on to the Table to query and generate a list.
 Simply add additional point datasets from the data menu above.

-Ranking: The Ranking feature allows subscribers and trial users to see where a location ranks among other geographies within a single dataset.
-Rankings will give you the ranking of the location selected, allow you to see those that rank above and below it and will also give you the top 10 and bottom 10 locations in that dataset.
+Ranking: The Ranking feature allows subscribers to see where a location ranks among other geographies within a single dataset.
+Rankings will allow you to see geographies that rank above and below it, and also give you the top and bottom 10 locations in that dataset.

-Finally, tables can be saved, printed, or even download the data for all locations in the table.
+Finally, tables can be saved, printed, or downloaded.
 Select the icons in the upper right corner.

-All saved tables be will saved to your My Saved Word page.
+All saved tables be will saved to your My Saved Work page.

-Data Download in Tables is similar to the Maps page, with the unique exception that every location on the Table will be listed in Step 2.
+Data Download in Tables is similar to the Maps page, with geographies in each location available for download.

-To read a full guide on all features on PolicyMap, please look at our Primer available here
+To read a full guide on all features on PolicyMap, please look at our Primer.